Summary: The Racial Profiling Prevention Act protects citizens from discriminatory policing.

 2. “Law enforcement officer” means a sworn officer of a law enforcement agency.

-3. “Racial profiling” means the detention, interdiction or other disparate treatment of an individual solely on the basis of their actual or perceived race, color, ethnicity, national origin, age, gender, religion, sexual orientation or immigration status.
+3. “Racial profiling” means the detention, interdiction or other disparate treatment of an individual solely on the basis of their actual or perceived race, color, ethnicity, national origin, age, gender, religion, sexual orientation, gender identity or immigration status.

 (B) PROHIBITION AGAINST RACIAL PROFILING